 If you attended electrical trade school or took classes in high school or at a community college, you may also find that working as an apprentice is an excellent opportunity for you to put what you learned in the classroom into practice.

-During your apprenticeship, it is important to remember that you will not yet earn the salary of a licensed electrician.
+During your apprenticeship, it is important to remember that you will not yet earn the salary of a licensed electrician, which according to the Bureau of Labor Statistics was an average of $67,810 in 2023.
 Apprentices generally make about half the salary of electricians, and your pay can certainly increase throughout your apprenticeship.
-According to the Bureau of Labor Statistics, apprentices in 2022 made between $37,440-$47,200.

 How Long is an Electrical Apprenticeship?